brontosaurusrex/brontosaurusrex.github.io/books.md

 ## Deadlines Don't Care if Janet Doesn't Like Her Photo (David Thorne - 2021)

 > I like the yellow chair.
 It adds a splash of Melissa's personality to an otherwise coherent space.
 I also like the bee and think we should all incorporate animated gifs into our emails.

+## The Man from the Future: The Visionary Life of John von Neumann (Ananyo Bhattacharya - 2022)

+> Call me Johnny, he urged the Americans invited to the wild parties he threw at his grand house in Princeton.
+Though
+> he never shed a Hungarian accent that made him sound like horror-film legend Bela Lugosi, von Neumann felt that Janos
+> his real name - sounded altogether too foreign in his new home.
+Beneath the bonhomie and the sharp suit was a mind
+> of unimaginable brilliance.